Frequently Asked Questions

 Can I talk to someone to learn more?

 Yes!
-Please join us for an info sessions on Zoom.
-We have one coming up on September 27, 2021 from 4:00-5:00pm US ET - click on the date to register - or view a recording of our September 1 info session.
+Please join us for an info session on zoom .
+We have two coming up on August 24, 2022 4:00-5:00 US ET and September 27, 2022 4:00-5:00 US ET - click on the date to register - or view our recording from a 2021 info session on the Next Steps page.
+You can also schedule a call with someone from our admissions team.

 On-Campus Convening and COVID